oleg-nenashev/spring_io_2025-Testcontainers-workshop/README.md

-# Spring I/O - Testcontainers and WireMock demo application
+# Spring I/O - Testcontainers and WireMock Workshop

 Shows a TODO list that also allows loading top stories for reading from Hackernews... and also loading them from a [WireMock](https://wiremock.org/) mock API running in [Testcontainers](https://www.testcontainers.org/).

+## Prerequisites

+## Getting Started

 1. Install [Testcontainers Desktop app](https://testcontainers.com/desktop?utm_medium=event&utm_source=2023-devoxx&utm_content=session-demo-app).
 It is free to try and takes less than 5 minutes!
 2. Clone this repository or download and unzip it.